elldritch/orbit/README.md

 Not so with Orbit.
 Loosely coupled, but still opinionated.
 Well-documented, familiar, and easy-to-navigate inner workings.
 Want to use a different module?
 Just swap middleware and you're good to go.

 ## Installation
-Orbit is still under development.
-To use the current scaffold, `git clone` the repository and start working.
+Orbit is packaged as a Yeoman generator.
+To install, run `npm -g install yo generator-orbit`.
+Then `cd` into your project directory and run `yo orbit` to start a project.

 ## Usage
 ### Package Management